 - Supervise security closely for compliance with training.

 - Frequent staff meetings with supervisor to update training.

-- Manager works with the police to maintain order.
+- Manager works with the police, as needed, to maintain order.

 - Bouncers have no authority to use excessive force.